BLUE HORIZON 1261

 "Thank you."
 The woman began reading the information before her and Merlin gave her time by drinking his coffee and idly gazing out the café's large glass window across the room that looked out across the spaceport.

-The canine waitress had refilled his cup and brought him a Danish roll before Ms. Davies finished filling in her information on the application and reading the contract.
+The canine waitress had refilled his cup and brought him a cinnamon roll before Ms. Davies finished reading the contract and filled in her information on the application.
 Merlin wiped his muzzle with a paper napkin, and then his fingers, looking up at her with a friendly smile.

 "All done?" he asked when she slid the slateboard toward him.

 "Yes sir," she said in a slightly excited tone.
-"The contract and salary looks good, and I have no questions on the benefits."
+"The contract and salary look good, and I have no questions on the benefits."

 The wolf glanced over her references and nodded, feeling good about this.
 "I will check your refs later," he said with a smile, "but would you like a tour of your ship for now?"